Honda Goldwing Timing Belt Replacement

 The Honda Goldwing GL1500 and GL1800 models use very different timing systems, and the correct time to replace the timing belts or chains vary depending on the model.

 Honda Goldwing: GL1500 vs GL1800 Timing Systems

 The Honda Goldwing GL1500 motorcycles built between 1988 and 2003 rely on traditional timing belts running around a drive pulley and driven pulley.

 The Honda Goldwing GL1800 motorcycles built between 2001 and 2017 use a pair of timing chains driven by a central timing sprocket and driving two cam sprockets.

-When to Replace the Timing Belts on a Honda Goldwing GL1500
+When to Replace Goldwing GL1500 Timing Belts

 The older cam belts found in the Goldwing GL1500 models are more prone to wear, and require regular inspection and maintenance.

 Honda says you should replace the timing belts on a GL1500 once every 100,000 miles.
 However, you may have to change your Goldwing timing belts sooner, depending on several factors:

 High RPM.
 If you regularly run your motor at higher RPMs, you'll need to replace the timing belts more frequently.
 The powerful Goldwing engine is far more suited to running at lower speeds, so running at 4,500-5,000 RPM or above will quickly wear out the timing belts.